Larry Ruttman: Biography

+Ruttman's papers on his first two books, Voices of Brookline and American Jews and America's Game, have been collected by the Wyner Family Jewish Heritage Center (JHC), formerly of the American Jewish Historical Society, and now in collaboration with and at the New England Historic Genealogical Society in Boston, Massachusetts, and collated, digitized, formatted, indexed, and published worldwide online.
+A finding aid for the collection was published in 2018.

 Writing career

 Ruttman's career as a published writer began at age 67, when he accompanied the members of a Plymouth, Massachusetts rowing club to the World Pilot Gig Championships on the Isles of Scilly in the United Kingdom.
 His article about the event, "Row Hard No Excuses," was published as the cover story of the boating magazine Messing About in Boats.
 The next year, his article about the team's trip to the Dutch Open Gig Championships again made the magazine's cover.

 Oral History of American Music

 In the early 2000s, Ruttman was chosen as an interviewer by founder and then-director Vivian Perlis of Yale University's Oral History of American Music, which has preserved "audio and visual memoirs in the voices of the major musical figures of our time" since the 1960s.
 In that capacity, Ruttman interviewed the American microtonalist composer Ezra Sims as well as Guggenheim and MacArthur-winning composer and pianist Ran Blake.